Sir-Arceebee/SiteIQ/README.md

 # BTM Datacenter Siting Dashboard

-Interactive US map for evaluating land sites for datacenter.
+Interactive US map for evaluating land sites for datacenters.
 Click anywhere on the map and the backend returns nearby natural-gas pipelines, the nearest electric transmission line, the nearest public school, an OpenStreetMap-derived place type (urban / suburban / rural), a redundancy score (min-cut + diversity), and